-During my studies I completed work placements at 2Mar Robotics, where I developed my love of robotics, and at Enable Development, where I learnt about tech-based solutions to accessibility problems faced by people with disabilities.
+During my engineering degree I completed work placements at 2Mar Robotics, where I developed my love of robotics, and at Enable Development, where I learnt about tech-based solutions to accessibility problems faced by people with disabilities.

-VU has offered me some great opportunities, like participating in a study tour at Sheffield Hallam University in the UK, being named the Most Outstanding Student for my first year in 2013, and receiving the Deans Scholar Award 2016 for my masters.
-I believe all of these achievements were due to the support and encouragement of my lecturers and tutors."
+VU offered me some great opportunities, like participating in a study tour at Sheffield Hallam University in the UK, being named the most outstanding student for my first year, and receiving the Dean's Scholar Award for my masters.

 My masters research was dedicated to wearable robotics, which supports people with disabilities to be more independent.

 I am now pleased to be undertaking my PhD, designing smart, wearable devices that can predict and prevent future injury or disability.
 My project is co-sponsored by the Defence, Science and Technology Group, and VU's Institute of Health and Sport.
 Its applications will be universal for any industry that uses manual handling – from defence to warehousing."